Unframed version suitable for printing

 Planning

 "If a job's worth doing, it's worth doing it well" applies to digitising vinyls.
 However, doing it well is an extremely time-consuming process.
 Obviously, you have to record the tracks in real time, but the time spent digitally editing the wave files to remove scratches is usually far more significant.
-I had about 150 singles, 400 - 500 LPs, inheriting another 100 - 200 when my mother died, and after some years I still haven't finished.
+I had about 150 singles, 400 - 500 LPs, inheriting another 100 - 200 when my mother died, and after some years I have only just finished.
 If you have any quantity, you need to think about reducing the workload.

 Popular music, in particular, dates very quickly, and a lot of it is very similar and formulaic.
 Generally, only a small percentage from any era is worth keeping.
-Even allowing for the fact that my era late 60s/early 70s was a particularly creative time, the number of pop CDs that I want to keep in their entirety is low.
+Even allowing for the fact that my era late 60s/early 70s was a particularly creative time, the number of pop albums that I want to keep in their entirety is low.
 Realising this more than halved my problem.
 Accordingly …

 1. Listen critically through the entire collection, and classify them as to whether: